tksh164/aumid-stopgap-tools/README.md

 # AppUserModelID tweak tools

-The AppUserModelID tweak tools allow you to pin the same application with different parameters on the taskbar.
+The AppUserModelID tweak tools allow you to pin the same application with different parameters and grouping them on the taskbar.

-Windows is grouping windows on the taskbar based on [Application User Model IDs](https://learn.microsoft.com/en-us/windows/win32/shell/appids).
+Windows is grouping windows on the taskbar based on [Application User Model IDs (AppUserModelIDs)](https://learn.microsoft.com/en-us/windows/win32/shell/appids).
 The AppUserModelID tweak tools provides utility commands for tweak that grouping behavior.

 ## Installation